 A new technique, based on Ramen spectroscopy, enables researchers to see up to 24 interacting molecules in distinct colours simultaneously.

-The developers used stimulated Ramen microscopy to increase the signal of the weak vibrational changes between molecules detected by standard Ramen microscopy.
-They then developed a series of chemical dyes, each with a different colour that becomes visible when stimulated by the sharper and more specific Ramen vibrations.
+The developers used stimulated Raman microscopy to increase the signal of the weak vibrational changes between molecules detected by standard Raman microscopy.
+They then developed a series of chemical dyes, each with a different colour that becomes visible when stimulated by the sharper and more specific Raman vibrations.

 9. Alcohol boosts recall of earlier learning